 Whether you're a novice traveler, aspiring travel hacker, or a savvy Thrifty Traveler Premium subscriber, you've likely heard of Skyscanner.

-It’s one of the most popular flight search engines on the web, capable of shaving $30 to $100 or even more off the price of your flight.
+Of all the go-to flight search engines out there, Skyscanner is among the most popular.
+In the best of times, it's capable of shaving $30 to $100 or even more off the price of your flight.

 But what, exactly, is Skyscanner?
-And how does it manage to provide some of the cheapest fares?
+How does it manage to provide some of the cheapest flights to book?
+And is it all it's cracked up to be?
 Read on to find out.

 What is Skyscanner?